brucefan1983/gpuqt/README.md

 ## Authors

-* Zheyong Fan (Aalto University): wrote the first working version of this code.
+* Zheyong Fan (Aalto University): Wrote the first working version of this code.

-* Ville Vierimaa (Aalto University): Changed the code from the original C stype to the current C++ style and made many other improvements.
+* Ville Vierimaa (Aalto University): Changed the code from the original C style to the current C++ style and made many other improvements.

 * Ari Harju (Aalto University): The supervisor of this project.